vasern/vasern/README.md

 ## Development Status

 Vasern beta is **available on iOS and Android**.
-It is being heavily tested to ensure its functionality, data quality and consistency.
+It is being tested to ensure its functionality, data quality and consistency.
 View [Development Roadmap](roadmap.md)

-Most of APIs won’t be changed in the near future.
-A stable release of Vasern will be announced within a month from now unless there are major issues.
-After the stable release, Vasern will continue to be maintained and improved.

 [Join us on Slack](https://join.slack.com/t/vasern/shared_invite/enQtNDU4NTk2MDI5OTcyLTRiYzRjZDI5YTAyMjlhYzg1YTdhNjFjZGNkODI1OTQwYzExZjA3NWRkYTY1MGE2ZjU0YzU3NzE2NzUwZmEwMjM) for any quick update and discusion.